-A Farewell to Arms is a novel by American writer Ernest Hemingway, set during the Italian campaign of World War I. First published in ...
+A Farewell to Arms is a novel by American writer Ernest Hemingway, set during the Italian campaign of World War I. First published in 1929, it is a first-person account of an American, Frederic Henry, serving as a lieutenant (Italian: tenente) in ...

-A Farewell to Arms | Summary, Characters, Themes, & Facts | Brita...
+A Farewell to Arms | Summary, Characters, Themes, & Facts

 Jul 11, $2025 \cdot A$ Farewell to Arms is the third novel written by Ernest Hemingway, published in 1929.
-Like his early short stories and his ...
+Like his early short stories and his novel The Sun Also Rises (1926), the work is full of the existential disillusionment of the 'Lost Generation' expatriates.